What to Know Before Buying a Website Domain for Your Online Shop

 Even though this can be a relatively fun part of starting an online shop, choosing a name for your brand is obviously very important.
 After all, it sets the tone for your entire branding concept.

 Without getting into too much detail, you should keep in mind that the branding decisions you make can have an impact on how your company is perceived by your target audience.
-If you’re focussed on a particular niche market, then your shop name should really “speak” to them.
+If you’re focused on a particular niche market, then your shop name should really “speak” to them.

 How to Start an Online Shop: A Beginner's Guide